Workshop: “Global Shi’ism: Migrations, Diasporas and the Islamic Revival in the Nineteenth and Twentieth Centuries”

 The scholars, merchants and pilgrims sustaining these connections were highly mobile, multi-lingual trans-national actors.
 But from at least the beginning of the twentieth century, these well-established trans-regional connections were complemented by new migratory pathways, across and between colonial empires and into the new worlds of North and South America.

 Migration to Europe, the Americas and East and West Africa posed challenges and opportunities for Muslim migrants from the Middle East and South Asia, as they struggled to assert their Islamic identity in majority Christian societies.
 While intra-Islamic confessional identity was often tempered by the homogenizing experience of migration, it was not long before transnational Shi’i identities, institutions and networks crystallized, undergirding what might be called global Shi’ism today.
+The central concern of this workshop is to interrogate this transformation.

 Organized under the umbrella of the ERC-funded Moving Stories project at the University of Oxford, the workshop will sit at the intersection of histories of movement, migration, religious-political thought and sect-formation.
 It will situate stories of diaspora, displacement and integration within the broader history of mid-twentieth century Shi’i revivalism and reform.